 By turns slinky….and then elegant, sometimes we just want to go crazy and cut everything on the bias!
 Here are directions from Fashion Service magazine (August 1931, pg.
 14) for a 1930s Magic Bias Slip: "Falling into the lines of each individual figure as if by magic, this slip, ultra modern because of its bias cut, is a perfect foundation under fitted frocks.
-And it’s as fascinating to work out as a picture puzzle, built up, as it is, from squares and triangles of fabric.”
-This is brought to us by James, costumier and archivist from Dressmaking Research.
-He says, “Now I read meticulously for any mention of cut and construction, illustrated or not, to expand the information in my archive.
+And it’s as fascinating to work out as a picture puzzle, built up, as it is, from squares and triangles of fabric."
+James, costumier and archivist from Dressmaking Research says, “Now I read meticulously for any mention of cut and construction, illustrated or not, to expand the information in my archive.
 Over the years I have learned a great deal from primary source materials.
 For example, images and information on petticoats and understructures fascinate me because I believe they are the "key" to a silhouette.
 The diagrams I have found pertaining to Capes, Cloaks, Mantles, and similar garments are enthralling in their ingenuity and simplicity.”
 We greatly admire his dedication to preserving and maintaining this fabulous educational archive for us.
 Hint: Make one of silk fabric for a chic yet airy summertime frock!